chevcast/mongoose-simpledb/README.md

         editedDate: Date,
         editedBy: { type: ObjectId, ref: 'User' }
     };

+Once you have a model file you can get reference to simpledb and call its `init` function.
+You can pass a callback function to `init` that will receive the `db` object when all of your models have finished being loaded into it.
+Or you can assign the results of the `init` function to a variable which will be lazy-loaded with your models when they are done being loaded;

+Callback:

+    var simpledb = require('mongoose-simpledb');
+    simpledb.init(function (err, db) {
+        if (err) return console.error(err);
+        // You can safely assume that db is populated with your models. db.Comment.find({ blogPost: 123 }, ...):
+    });

+Lazy-loaded reference:

+    var simpledb = require('mongoose-simpledb');
+    var db = simpledb.init();
+    // After a time...
+    db.Comment.find({ blogPost: 123 }, ...);

+If you prefer to use the lazy-loaded option then you can check `db.modelsLoaded` to see if the object is ready to be used.
 The only requirement of a model file is that you expose a property called `schema`. simpledb will use this property when creating your Mongoose schema.
 While `schema` is the only required property for you to define, you can define a few others as well if you'd like to setup instance methods, static methods, or virtual properties.

-Instance methods:
+## Need instance methods?

     exports.methods = {
         dateFromNow: function () {